 Other than the exceptions stated above or as otherwise provided by applicable law, the possession or control of any firearm, deadly weapon, explosive device, fireworks, nunchakus, metal knuckles, billy clubs or any other deadly weapon or prohibited knife, while on UT property, including campus housing, is prohibited, except as required in the lawful course of business or as authorized by the Chief of Police.
-Please contact law enforcement at 713-792-2890 or 911 to report potential violations of these laws on MD Anderson or UTHealth property or facilities.
+As of September 1, 2017, state law prohibits "location restricted knives".
+Contact law enforcement at 713-792-2890 or 911 to report potential violations of these laws on MD Anderson or UTHealth property or facilities.